-Step right up for the most amazing DIY baby costumes, all of which center around something you have dozens of lying around your home: a onesie!
-From an ’80s aerobic instructor to a perfectly sprinkled doughnut, these simple do-it-yourself costumes will have your baby and their bodysuit looking boo-worthy in no time.
+Step right up for amazing DIY baby costumes, all of which center around something you have dozens of at home: a onesie!
+From a cute little carrot to a perfectly sprinkled doughnut, these simple do-it-yourself costumes will have your baby ready for Halloween in no time.

 This Martha Stewart-approved sushi costume is everything you could imagine and more.
-Visit Martha Stewart for the instructions—and templates for tuna and shrimp designs.
+Visit Martha Stewart for the video instructions.

 '80s Aerobics Instructor

-Jane Fonda has nothing on your little aerobics instructor.
+Jane Fonda has nothing on this little aerobics instructor.
 This DIY costume is a winner in three major categories: It's easy to make, adorable and super cozy.
-Grab some leg warmers, a onesie and a plain headband and you're good to go.
-If you don't have the time or sewing skills to make a felt boombox, get a cardboard box and a Sharpie and draw one.
+Grab some leg warmers, a onesie and a plain headband and you're nearly done.
+If you don't have the sewing skills to make a felt boombox, get a cardboard box and a Sharpie and draw one.

 Calling all gamers!
 Start with a plain, white onesie and cut out felt pieces of Pac-Man, dots and a ghost.
 Or, head to Etsy and pick up a readymade version from the 1 Little Hapa Lamb shop.

 Transform any onesie into a cute crayon costume with a crayon template you print out on iron-on paper!
 She Knows has supplied the easy-peasy crayon costume instructions and the clever crayon template.
-This is a great costume idea for twins or bigger groups.
+This is a great costume idea for twins or group costumes.

 If you can sew or use a hot glue gun, you can make this cute football costume.
 It's perfect for sports fans or if you have an older sibling dressing up as a football player.
 Head to Lines Across for the instructions.

-Turn your little babe into a mummy in 30 minutes or less by following Alissa Christensen's easy tutorial.
-The best part about this costume is your baby won't even know they're in it, which might mean they'll sleep right through all that noisy trick-or-treating!
+Create mommy's little mummy in 30 minutes or less with Alissa Christensen's easy tutorial.
+The best part about this costume is your baby won't even know they're in it, which might mean they'll nap right through all that noisy trick-or-treating!

-This photo shows a t-shirt, but you could easily swap in a red onesie.
-What makes this costume are the tattoos and barbell, which is cleverly constructed from balloons and a cardboard roll so it's light enough for baby.
+The photo shows a t-shirt, but you could easily swap in a red onesie.
+What makes this costume are the tattoos and barbell, which is cleverly constructed from balloons and a cardboard roll so it's light enough for a baby to hold.
 Oh Happy Day has the instructions you need to make your own.

-In a chilly climate, you'll appreciate the hat on this costume.
-All you'll need is a white onesie you'll cover with red felt strips and red and white fleece for the hat.
-Add jeans and round glasses (search for Harry Potter glasses), and you're all set.
+In a chilly climate, you'll appreciate the hat on this easy-to-identify costume.
+All you'll need is a white onesie to cover with red felt strips and red-and-white fleece for the hat.
+Add jeans and round glasses (search for Harry Potter glasses at online retailers), and you're all set.
 Make It & Love It has the tutorial.

 This doughnut costume is a little more involved than the others, but it's worth the effort.
 And it doesn't require sewing.
-Pop over to Smart School House for the tutorial.
+Pop over to Atkinson Drive for the tutorial.